Forricide/still-feel-alive/Chapter 9.md

 And it's over, as far as she can tell.
 In the span of a few moments, it becomes quiet, and the changes to the terrain start to disappear.

 "It's good to see you again.
 We were... worried.
 Did you go somewhere else?"

+"Me?"
+She meets eyes with the woman - Faultline.
+No visible weapons, but still exuding a certain sense of *danger* that she's never noticed before.

+Faultline sighs.
+"Yes.
+You've been gone since Tuesday."

+"What day is it?"
+She might have been able to find that information on the computer.
+Twinge of regret.

+"Monday.
+It's been almost a week - where were you?"

+She thinks.

+Beautiful nothingness.
+A quiet song, whispered silence.